lucas-manuel/invariant-examples/README.md

 ## Running Tests

+Foundry considers all functions that start with `invariant_` to be invariant tests.
+To run them, you can use the following commands:

 - To run open invariant tests: `make open-invariant`
 - To run bounded invariant tests: `make bounded-invariant`
 - To run unbounded invariant tests: `make unbounded-invariant`